Bachelor of Science in Pharmaceutical Science (Honours)

 Very good H2 passes (or equivalent) in Chemistry and either Biology, Physics or Mathematics.

 This exciting new undergraduate programme is designed to provide you with niche knowledge, skills and professional experience to build a career in the pharmaceutical, biomedical and consumer healthcare sectors.
-Ranked 9th in the world and 1st in Asia (QS World Rankings 2016 ‘Pharmacy and Pharmacology’), the Department of Pharmacy has an outstanding history of pharmaceutical science research and education.
+Ranked 8th in the world and 1st in Asia (QS World Rankings 2018 ‘Pharmacy and Pharmacology’), the Department of Pharmacy has an outstanding history of pharmaceutical science research and education.
 The course is delivered by experienced academics from Pharmacy with contributions from outstanding professional and industrial colleagues.
-For diversity of ideas, you will also learn from leading experts from Chemistry, Life Sciences and the Centre of Regulatory Excellence (Duke-NUS Medical School).
+For diversity of ideas, you will also learn from leading experts from Chemistry, Life Sciences, Yong Loo Lin School of Medicine and the Centre of Regulatory Excellence (Duke-NUS Medical School).

 Pharmaceutical Science belongs to a branch of science that comprises a range of scientific subjects that deal with various aspects of pharmaceutical substances that are used to manufacture the medicinal products.